qyang-nj/llios/build_ios_app/README.md

 * building dynamic libraries
 * building an executable
 * packaging an app bundle
+* code signing
 * attaching lldb to the app
+* launching an app in a simulator or a device

 ## swiftc